Core i7-1255U vs Ryzen 5 1600X

 So, is Core i7-1255U better than Ryzen 5 1600X?

 Yes.
-Core i7-1255U is the better overall CPU here.
-You are getting a 13.4% average FPS lead across 50 shared CPU game tests in our data, 0.9% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core i7-1255U is the better all-around CPU here.
+It gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data, 0.9% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i7-1255U is the better pick here.
+If gaming is the priority, Core i7-1255U is the better pick.
 According to our tests, it delivers 13.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-1255U is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-1255U is the stronger fit.
 You are getting 0.9% better PassMark, backed by 10 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-1255U is still the faster CPU overall, but Ryzen 5 1600X makes more sense if price matters more than absolute performance.
-Core i7-1255U is at an unclear MSRP at unclear MSRP versus $249 MSRP, and it gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 5 1600X is also 100.0% better value on MSRP (52.3 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i7-1255U is still the faster CPU overall, but Ryzen 5 1600X is easier to justify if budget matters more than peak performance.
+Core i7-1255U comes in at an unclear MSRP at unclear MSRP versus $249 MSRP, and it still gives you a 13.4% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 1600X is also 100.0% better value on MSRP (52.3 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?